-In the city you can pretty much get anything you want immediately.
+In the city, slow happiness is out of the question.
+You can pretty much get anything you want immediately.
 Download an App and a beautician is just a tap away.
 Your favourite food can be delivered anytime.
 You can swipe for a new romantic date and stream unlimited movies and music.
-Isn’t it amazing?

-Here in the country (where I’m writing to you from) life is a bit slower, but you can still get most things quickly using the internet.
+Here in the country (where I’m writing to you from today) life is a bit slower, but you can still get most things quickly using the internet.
 I think often about this quick culture when I teach people meditation and mindfulness skills.
 Here’s why.

 By the time someone decides to learn meditation it’s likely that they are either a truth seeker with an interest in the nature of existence, or they are looking for some kind relief.
 Or both which is very common.
 It’s understandable then, that by the time they sit down to meditate they want to find relief from the pressures of life as quickly as possible.

 They want to feel better.
 Less anxious, overwhelmed and burnt out.
 More contended, calm and happy.
 There are of course exceptions; there are no rules of thumb and meditation happens differently for everyone.
 Yet I can’t help but think that one of the best things meditation has to offer is slow-happiness.

 To explain the difference between fast and slow-happiness let’s use physical fitness as a metaphor: